 All computers must have anti-virus protection on them in order to be connected to the Ithaca College network.
 Beyond that, we suggest you buy software that is supported by ITS, that way you can get help from the Helpdesk or lab consultants.
 Specialty software that you may need for class (like FinalCut Pro) is available in specific labs on campus.
 If you are wondering whether to purchase software for your major, talk to your faculty adviser.

 A wide assortment of academic software can be purchased at educational prices from the Ithaca College Bookstore or from many retailers and mail order companies.
-The IC Bookstore offers Adobe products at significant savings.
+Ithaca College now offers FREE MICROSOFT OFFICE to current IC students; in addition the IC Bookstore offers Adobe products at significant savings.
 Additional information is available by clicking on Adobe Software Discounts to the right.
-The IC Bookstore has also partnered with JourneyEd to provide exceptional discounts on Windows and Mac operating systems, Microsoft Office, Anti-Virus programs and other software.
+The IC Bookstore has also partnered with JourneyEd to provide exceptional discounts on Windows and Mac operating systems, Anti-Virus programs and other software.
 Additional information is available by clicking on JourneyEd Software Discounts to the right.

 The fixIT Shop, located in Friends 110, provides convenient on-campus computer advice, support, and service to students, faculty and staff at IC.
 The fixIT Shop is an authorized warranty repair center for Apple computers and can perform non-warranty services on all computer brands.